Zucchini frittata with basil (frittata di zucchine)

 1. Prepare rice according to its instructions.
 I used rice noodle last time.

-3. Whisk together the marinade ingredients, add the pork, cover well and set aside for at least a half an hour or up to a couple of hours.
+3. Whisk together the ingredients for the marinade, add the pork, cover well.
+Let it marinate overnight or at least a half an hour.

-4. In another bowl, whisk together the sauce ingredients.
-Cover and put aside.
+4. In another bowl, whisk together the ingredients for the sauce.
+Cover and set aside.

 5. Heat oil in a large frying pan and add the rhubarb batons in a single layer.
-Cook for about a minute and a half and keeping them moving.
-Add a heaped tablespoon of soft light brown sugar, toss and cook for about minute more.
-You want them to have tenderized but still to have some bite.
+Cook for about a minute and a half, keeping them moving.
+Add a heaping tablespoon of soft light brown sugar, toss and cook for about minute more.
+You want them to be tenderized but still to have some bite.
 If they start breaking up, you’ve gone too far.
-Whip them off the heat immediately.
+Take them off the heat immediately.
 Scoop into a bowl and set aside.

 6. Take the pork out of the refrigerator, pour off the marinade and dry with a towel.

-7. Put a tablespoon of vegetable oil in a wok and stir-fry the pork on a medium-high heat for three or four minutes, until golden brown.
-Remove and keep to one side.
+7. Put a tablespoon of vegetable oil in a wok and stir-fry the pork on a medium-high heat for three or four minutes or until golden brown.
+Set aside.

-8. Make sure you’ve prepped all the vegetables before you start cooking the main event, because they will cook fast.
+8. Make sure you’ve prepped all the vegetables before you start cooking the main dish because they will cook fast.

 9. Saute the sliced onion until translucent.
 Add the ginger and the broccoli.
-Continue sauteing for about 5 minutes on medium high heat.
-Cook until it is crunchy.
-Give the sauce (from above) a quick whisk, then pour it into the pan.
-Add the rhubarb and the bamboo shoots and bring to a boil, reduce the heat and simmer for three or four minutes until thick.
-Add the pork and toss and coat well until the pork is warm.
+Continue sautéing for about 5 minutes on medium high heat or until it is crunchy.
+Add the sauce (from above) and pour it into the pan.
+Add the rhubarb and the bamboo shoot.
+Bring to a boil, reduce the heat and simmer for three or four minutes.
+Add the pork and toss and coat well.
+Warm until pork is hot.

 10. Add soy sauce and chili pepper if needed.